kayeofswords/soulsinnerstatues/chapter-1.md

 In the introduction, I recommended clearing off a shelf or small space to use for a household shrine.
 During Chapter One's practice, you will make use of this space.

 Sometimes, no matter what, we run into challenges setting aside space.
 If you live in a college town, May is a great time to find tables and shelves cheaply (or for free), as students are leaving, and many of them are on tight deadlines.
 FreeCycle and other no-buy groups are other options.
 If this is not possible, make space on your floor or wall that you can dedicate to the Gods.
+I found [this post about young South Asians coming to the United States and how they set up their sacred areas to be particularly inspiring for thinking about what one can do with limited space](https://web.archive.org/web/20220103123537/https://religionnews.com/2021/10/13/millennial-hindus-get-creative-with-home-temples-in-cramped-apartments/?utm_source=pocket_mylist).

 If you are unable to establish a permanent shrine space, create a folder on your smartphone with images of the hearth Goddesses and divinities of interest to you.
 Turn on the phone feature that keeps the phone screen on when you're looking at it.
 Put the phone on a stand on a clean surface, full-screen the image after airplaning your phone, and offer prayers in front of the image.